Massachusetts · Updated 2026-05-19

 Massachusetts does not statutorily cap most notarial fees, which means you can charge competitive market rates.
 Common pricing:

 The Boston metro area is one of the densest, highest-paying mobile notary markets in the country — real estate transactions, high concentration of professional services firms requiring document execution, and concentrated affluent population willing to pay convenience premiums.
-Massachusetts notaries with established practices commonly clear $35,000-$60,000/year working part-time around another job.
+Massachusetts notaries with established practices can build a meaningful part-time income around another job.

 06 · Remote Online Notary